List of Coronation Street characters introduced in 2000: Eileen Grimshaw

+Eileen Grimshaw (also Phelan) played by Sue Cleaver, first appeared on 3 May 2000 and departed on 6 June 2025.

 Maria Connor

 Maria Jane Connor (also Sutherland) is played by Samia Ghadie.
 The character first appeared on-screen on 19 May 2000.
 During her time on Coronation Street, Maria has been the centre of storylines such as giving birth to a stillborn baby, sleeping with her best friend's boyfriend and being widowed after eight months of marriage.
 She also had many failed romances.
 Maria was off-screen between November 2009 and June 2010 due to Ghadie's pregnancy.
 She departed again in October 2015 after giving birth to her son the previous month.
 She returned in April 2016.

 Eric Sutherland

 Eric Sutherland is the father of Kirk Sutherland (Andrew Whyment) and Maria Connor (Samia Ghadie).
 He first appears on 19 May 2000 when Jack Duckworth (Bill Tarmey) and Tyrone Dobbs (Alan Halsall) are looking to mate Tyrone's greyhound Monica with one of the studs from his kennels.
 Eric reappears in 2005 to let Kirk know that he and his wife Dot (Susie Baxter) are retiring to Cyprus and Kirk goes out to visit him for several weeks after Eric has injured his back.
 He returns on 20 October 2008 to console his daughter following the death of her husband Liam (Rob James-Collier).
 He carries the coffin at Liam's funeral after Tony Gordon (Gray O'Brien) has to comfort a grief-stricken Carla (Alison King).
 This causes Liam's mother Helen (Sorcha Cusack) to be unhappy as Eric did not know Liam.
 Eric and Dot return to Cyprus following the funeral.
 In January 2015, Eric and Dot attend Kirk's wedding to Beth Tinker (Lisa George).
 Beth unwittingly insults Eric and Dot before realizing who they are.
 At the wedding reception, Eric gets drunk and flirts with Tracy Barlow (Kate Ford).